Using Hook with Curio

 Hook to Copied Link

 command on the current Curio document, the copied link will be hooked to whatever Curio object is currently selected in that document (or to the entire document if there is no selection).
 The object could be an entire idea space (selected in the navigator), or an item in the current idea space.
-That means when you invoke Hook again in the Curio document you will only see the item hooked to the current selection, if any.
+That means when you invoke Hookmark again in the Curio document you will only see the item hooked to the current selection, if any.
 If there’s no selection, then you will see everything hooked specifically to that document.
-Hook will be unable to recognize that other items in the document than the one selected are hooked to this document. - If you move or rename a Curio document to which items are hooked, and then invoke Hook again in the context of that document, you won’t see any of the hooks to this document.
+Hookmark will be unable to recognize that other items in the document other than the one selected are hooked to this document. - If you move or rename a Curio document to which items are hooked, and then invoke Hookmark again in the context of that document, you won’t see any of the hooks to this document.
 That is because Curio creates new URLs for documents that are renamed or moved.
-(When Hook is invoked on a document, it gets its URL and matches it against previous entries in its database.
+(When Hookmark is invoked on a document, it gets its URL and matches it against previous entries in its database.
 Since the moved document has a new URL, this lookup turns up blank.)

 Copy Link

-, which in this case are curio:// links, will continue to work when you rename or move them.
+command, which in this case are curio:// links, will continue to work when you rename or move them.
 That is to say that Curio robustly serves curio:// URLs.
 However, the first time you click on a link to a document that has been moved or renamed, Curio might present a dialog box that requires you to open the target document.

 scheme for particular apps